coopernurse/barrister-demo-contact/js/README.md

-# Barrister Contact Demo - Node.js Impl
+# Barrister Contact Demo - JS Impl

 To install Barrister for node.js, see: https://github.com/coopernurse/barrister-js

-In this tutorial we'll use the Node.js Barrister bindings to write a simple contact management service.
+In this tutorial we'll use the barrister-js bindings to write a Node.js client and server and a browser based client for a fictitous Contact Service.

 The **parent directory** contains the plain IDL file and its JSON representation.
 Please refer to these files as we go along:

 * `../contact.idl` - IDL file